London Borough of Havering

 The London Borough of Havering (/ˈheɪvərɪŋ/) in East London, England, forms part of Outer London.
 It has a population of 259,552 inhabitants; the principal town is Romford, while other communities include Hornchurch, Upminster, Collier Row and Rainham.
-The borough is mainly suburban, with large areas of protected open space.
+The borough is mainly suburban, with large areas of protected open space, including parts of the Metropolitan Green Belt.
 Romford is a major retail and night time entertainment centre, and to the south the borough extends into the London Riverside redevelopment area of the Thames Gateway.
 The name Havering is a reference to the Royal Liberty of Havering which occupied the area for several centuries.
 The local authority is Havering London Borough Council.
 It is the easternmost London borough.

 The neighbouring districts (clockwise from south) are the London boroughs of Bexley (across the River Thames), Barking and Dagenham and Redbridge, the Essex districts of Epping Forest and Brentwood, and the unitary authority of Thurrock, also in Essex.

 History

 Early history

 Modern settlement originated in Anglo-Saxon times when it consisted of Havering Palace and the surrounding lands that belonged to the king.
 The palace itself is known to have existed since at least the reign of Edward the Confessor when it was one of his primary residences.
 The area formed a liberty from 1465 which included the parishes of Havering-atte-Bower, Hornchurch and Romford.

 The name Havering appears in documents from around the 12th century.
 The origins of this name have been debated by historians since the Middle Ages when it was linked to the legend of Edward the Confessor and a mystical ring returned to him by Saint John the Apostle.
 This event has been commemorated in stained glass (from about 1407) in a chapel at Romford dedicated to the king.